Skip to content

 • from_value() returns Option — invalid values are not errors, they're None.
 This lets callers decide how to handle unknown values (error, default, etc.).

-• The Display impl uses the value, not the variant name.
+• String display uses the value, not the variant name.
 This is intentional: when you print() or interpolate a value enum, you get the wire format.
 Use .message() for the variant name.

 Interaction with existing features